 The park is celebrating its 20th birthday all Summer long with its Best Birthday Party Ever event.
 Be sure to pick up a birthday cupcake decorating kit available for purchase at the Sugar Plum Farm Cafe, your kiddos will love it.
 Need to wash down those cupcakes?
 Refill sippy cups with orange or apple juice at Villa Pasta & Pizza and Sugar Plum Farm Cafe for 99¢.

 From San Jose and San Francisco, take Highway 101 South to Gilroy.
-Exit Masten Avenue, which turns into Fitzgerald Avenue.
-Turn left at the stop sign where Fitzgerald Avenue intersects Santa Teresa Boulevard.
-Turn right onto Highway 152 West (Hecker Pass Hwy.).
-The Gilroy Gardens entrance is on your left side just after Gilroy Golf Course.
-Parking is $10 per vehicle, so you might consider carpooling if you’re going with a group.
+Exit Masten Ave., to Fitzgerald Ave.
+Turn left at Fitzgerald Ave. and Santa Teresa Blvd., then right onto Hwy 152 West (Hecker Pass Hwy.).
+The Gilroy Gardens entrance is on your left side just past the Gilroy Golf Course.
+Parking is $17 online and $20 at the gate.

 General Admission: Starting at $40 for the season/children and adults